Stay Together for the Kids: Commercial performance

-"Stay Together for the Kids" was released as a single and EP with live tracks and video extras.
-It debuted on Billboards Modern Rock Tracks chart in the issue dated September 22, 2001 at number 36, before gradually rising to a peak of position seven in the issue dated November 24, 2001.
+"Stay Together for the Kids" was released as a single and EP on February 4, 2002, with live tracks and video extras.
+It debuted on Billboards Modern Rock Tracks chart in the issue dated September 22, 2001, at number 36, before gradually rising to a peak of position seven in the issue dated November 24, 2001.
 The single spent 26 weeks on the chart as a whole, before appearing in the issue dated March 16, 2002.
 It also peaked at number 16 and spent five weeks on the Bubbling Under Hot 100 Singles chart, which documents top singles that have yet to chart on the main chart, the Billboard Hot 100.
 By June 2002, the song had accumulated over 80,000 spins on radio in the United States, and it received a BDS Certified Spin Award.
 Outside of the US, the song charted in Germany, where it reached a peak of 73.

 Reception

 "Stay Together for the Kids" received positive reviews from contemporary music critics.
 Rob Sheffield of Rolling Stone deemed the song "bleak," describing it as a "broken-family snapshot."
 Eric Aiese of Billboard wrote that the song "remains compelling throughout," suggesting it could be a "MacArthur Park" or "Hey Jude" within the band’s catalogue.
 Slant Magazine's Aaron Scott called it "the best track on the album," writing, "The surprising content about a marriage that is resisting divorce will certainly appeal to a generation of youth subjected to a massive divorce epidemic.
 Blink hints at something here, but resists saying anything concrete."

+Tom Kielty of The Boston Globe described "Stay Together for the Kids" as "heart-rending", praising its emotional intensity and writing that the band "knocked off the silliness and concentrated" on the song's themes of broken families.
+Chris Macias of The Sacramento Bee described "Stay Together for the Kids" as "a sober take on divorce," praising its exploration of "unrequited crushes, alienation in high school hallways and other young-man blues" as evidence of the band's growing maturity.
 John J. Miller of the National Review included the song at number 17 in "Rockin' the Right: The 50 Greatest Conservative Rock Songs", describing it as "a eulogy for family values by an alt-rock band whose members were raised in a generation without enough of them".

 William Shaw of Blender compared the song to then-popular songs by rock bands about divorce, such as Papa Roach ("Broken Home"), Staind ("For You") and Nickelback ("Too Bad"), commenting, "The ’90s had Generation X — have we ended up with Generation Whine?"
 He interviewed DeLonge, who remarked in response to divorce's effect on children, "Is this a damaged generation?
 Yeah, I’d say so."